lena83/SimplifiedSnap/README.md

 Overall it seemed 2 hours was not enough to complete and to refactor the code.

-To play the game just run executrable and follow the instructions on the screen
+To play the game just run executable and follow the instructions on the screen